aeserran/Twitter-Python-LEMI-1481881775100/README.md

     ![Per Insight Overview](static/images/readme_images/overview.png)
     * You can find the credentials of your service if you click on *Show Credentials* button.
     ![Show_credentials](static/images/readme_images/show_cred_watson.png)
+  * **Command line**:
+    * Create the service: `cf create-service personality_insights tiered personality-insights-service`.
+We named the service *personality-insights-service*, you can name it whatever you want, however we use the same name to bind the service to the application in next step.
+    * Bind *personality-insights-service* to your application *[APP_NAME]*: `cf bind-service [APP_NAME] personality-insights-service`.
+    * Restage your application so that env variables can be accessed from the application: `cf restage [APP_NAME]`.
 9. Once you completed step 8, you should be able to see your services binded to your application in the *Overview* page.
 Click on the url of your application to visit the website.
 ![Overview of the app](static/images/readme_images/overview_of_app.png)